Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 Note
 ====

-There could be some machine configurations which prevents TCP connections.
+There are some machine configurations which prevents TCP connections.
 User should update the configurations to allow TCP connections.
 One of the configs is "Firwall" Settings to enable or disable:
 1. firewall disable command: ufw disable
 2. firewall enable command: ufw enable